maartensap/riveter-nlp/README.md

 - Python 3.8
 - numpy
 - pandas
-- spaCy 2.3.9
 - neuralcoref
+- spaCy 2.3.9 (this is required for neuralcoref)
 - seaborn
 - matplotlib

-### Example installation instructions
+### Installation instructions

-We recommend creating a new virtual environment.
+We strongly recommend creating a new virtual environment.
 Activate this environment before installing and before running the code.

 ```bash
 conda create -n riveterEnv python=3.8